 Third Molar (Wisdom Tooth) Surgery

-Third molars, or “Wisdom Teeth” as they are commonly referred to, are the 4 permanent adult molars located at the back corners of your mouth on the top and bottom.
-If wisdom teeth don’t have sufficient room to erupt and grow into alignment, (we say it’s “impacted”), this can result in pain and infection of the surrounding soft tissues, as well as possible decay on the tooth itself due to it being difficult to clean.
-This may necessitate its removal.
-Wisdom teeth can be removed by general dentists or oral surgeons.
+Third molars, or “Wisdom Teeth” as they are often called, are the 4 permanent adult molars located at the back corners of your mouth, on the top and bottom.
+If wisdom teeth don’t have enough room to emerge and grow into proper alignment – in which case we call them “impacted” wisdom teeth – they can cause pain and infection of the surrounding soft tissues.
+The wisdom tooth itself may decay because it is difficult to clean.
+Any of those problems may make the wisdom tooth necessary to remove.
+Wisdom teeth can be removed by general dentists or by oral surgeons.

-Sometimes your dentist will recommend removing impacted wisdom teeth in order to prevent problems from occurring (preventative dentistry).
-Wisdom teeth are the last permanent teeth to erupt into the mouth.
+Your dentist may recommend removing impacted wisdom teeth to prevent problems from occurring (in what’s known as preventative dentistry).
+Wisdom teeth are the last permanent teeth to erupt (grow) in the mouth.
 They usually show up between the ages of 16 and 26.
-Some (lucky) individuals never develop wisdom teeth.
+Some (lucky) people never develop wisdom teeth.
 For others, wisdom teeth erupt into normal alignment, and do not cause any dental problems.
-However, many people will develop wisdom teeth that are impacted.
+However, many people get impacted wisdom teeth.

-- Grow at an angle toward the back of the mouth
+- They may grow at an angle toward the back of the mouth.

-- Grow towards the tooth in front of it, literally leaning into it
+- They may grow towards the tooth in front of it, literally leaning into it

-- Grow at a 90-degree angle to the tooth in front of it, so it looks as if it’s lying down sideways.
+- They may grow at a 90-degree angle to the tooth in front of it, so it looks as though it’s lying down sideways.

-- Grow straight up and down, but not grow all the way out, so that part of it it is still hidden.
+- They may grow straight up and down, but not grow all the way out, so that part of the tooth is still hidden.

-- They can trap food and debris in and around the teeth, resulting in tooth decay and eventual infection of the tooth
+- They can trap food and debris in and around the teeth, resulting in tooth decay and eventually infection of the tooth

 - Development of cysts around the impacted wisdom teeth.
-These can cause extensive jaw bone destruction.
+Those can cause extensive jaw bone destruction.

-- Because third molar removal is considered it a surgery, it is reasonable to expect a certain level of pain and discomfort AFTER the procedure.
-However, during the procedure there should be no pain at all.
-Dr. Chiang and Dr. Goel are skilled in the use of anesthetics and various sedation techniques that can help prevent pain during the procedure.
+- Because third molar removal is considered a surgery, you can expect some pain and discomfort AFTER the procedure.
+But during the procedure there should be no pain at all.
+Dr. Chiang and Dr. Goel are skilled in the use of anesthetics and sedation techniques that can help prevent pain during the procedure.

-- It is important that after the surgery, you follow our instructions regarding postoperative care.
-This includes instructions regarding home care for the surgical sites, and use of medications that may be prescribed by Dr. Chiang or Dr. Goel.
-Failure to follow the instructions may result in post-operative complications like dry sockets, swell, more pain, etc.
+- It is important that you follow our instructions for post-surgery care.
+That includes following instructions for home care, and taking medications that Dr. Chiang or Dr. Goel may prescribe.
+Failure to follow the instructions may result in post-operative complications like dry sockets, swelling, more pain, etc.

-- As mentioned above, we offer several sedation options including Nitrous Oxide (laughing gas) and sedation via anti-anxiety pills (“conscious sedation), and so we can pretty much guarantee a pain-free, anxiety-free experience during the procedure.
+- As mentioned above, we offer several sedation options, including nitrous oxide (“laughing gas”) and sedation via anti-anxiety pills (“conscious sedation).
+We can virtually guarantee a pain-free, anxiety-free procedure.

-At Pure Dental Arts, Dr. Chiang and Dr. Goel are skilled and trained at third molar removal.
-We believe that preventatively removing wisdom teeth can go a long way towards preventing potentially serious, life-threatening infections.
+Dr. Chiang and Dr. Goel are skilled and experienced at third molar removal.
+Preemptively removing wisdom teeth can help prevent potentially serious, life-threatening infections.
 However, we understand that the procedure, like all dental procedures, is elective.
-Some patients may elect not extract them right away, in such a case, we would monitor the wisdom teeth closely at regular checkups, to screen for signs of infection or tooth decay.
-If you feel you need wisdom teeth removal, contact us today at Pure Dental Arts, located in Greater Queen Anne, Seattle, WA.
+You may choose not to get your wisdom teeth removed right away.
+In that case we would monitor the wisdom teeth closely at regular checkups, to screen for signs of infection or tooth decay.
+If you feel you may need wisdom teeth removal, contact us today at Pure Dental Arts, conveniently located in Queen Anne, Seattle.